The history of The Level

 The Level forms part of the Valley Gardens Conservation Area.
-It is the principal open space in this area and is traditionally a popular events venue.
+It is the main open space in this area and is a popular events venue.

-Cricket was played here from the mid 18th Century until 1822 when The Level was formally laid out by A H Wilds and the local botanist/landscape gardener Henry Philips.
+People played cricket here from the mid 18th century until 1822.
+At that time, The Level was laid out by A H Wilds and the local botanist and landscape gardener Henry Philips.
 Elm avenues were planted along the outer pathway in 1844.

 Development of Brighton's public parks

 The 2 men responsible for most of the buying and modernising of Brighton's parks were:

 - Sir Herbert Carden, 3 times Mayor of Brighton from 1916 to 1919

 - Captain Bertie Hubbard MacLaren, Superintendent of Parks and Gardens from 1920 to 1951

 Maclaren and The Level

 In the 1920s Captain Bertie Hubbard MacLaren redesigned the south end of The Level as a playground and boating pond, with surrounding columns and pergolas.

 His designs were illustrated in his plans and described in his journals.